SOFIAshyn/dance2energy/README.md

    You will get data in the directory: `./data/interim/gan_frames`, where each `.JSON` file belongs to its directory of the name of the video.

+## Step 3: Generate abstractions dataset based on Pose Estimation data

-5. For future dataset generation with `p5.js` the following data preparation step was done: `get_vectors_coordinates_for_p5_js.ipynb`.\
+* For future dataset generation with `p5.js` the following data preparation step was done: `get_vectors_coordinates_for_p5_js.ipynb`.\
    - Run all the cells, as an output we are getting the following directory:
 `./data/external/p5_df_probs_pairs_5` with `.JSON` file for each video.
 Each file